How to Ace a Bartender Job Interview

 Don't prepare for your job interview by only prepping answers to job-specific interview questions as described above.
 That's because you’ll also be asked more general questions about your employment history, education, strengths, weaknesses, achievements, goals, and plans.

-Given this, it makes sense to review the most common interview questions and prepare answers for each question in a way that shines a bright light on your past experience and your skillset.
+Given this, it makes sense to prepare answers for each question in a way that shines a bright light on your past experience and your skillset.